Resume

 My first paid sysadmin job was in 1999 when I was rewiring network for a family friend’s company.
 I never wanted to become programmer, as I perceived is as boring kind of work, but as of today I joke that the only difference between work and leisure is whether I’m paid or not.

 Roles I have are often connected to task-force problems.
-I’m fitting where - for some reason - there’s no one else to fit.
+I’m fitting where - for some reason - there’s no one else to fill.
 While I’m often not as great as someone who dedicated their life to single tech I make up for that through knowledge of wide range technologies so my insights sometimes are broader than immediate horizon.

 Below is list of my prior work experience, beside that, I: